 Gamers should never be forced to purchase the same game twice or pay for upgrades.
 Owners of #Cyberpunk2077 for Xbox One will receive the Xbox Series X upgrade for free when available. https://t.co/nfkfFLj85w

-In einem US blog entry the new controller (also backwards compatible with the Xbox One) was shown, the news was “the best controller, made even better” and there is a share button.
+In a US blog entry the new controller (also backwards compatible with the Xbox One) was shown, the news was “the best controller, made even better” and there is a share button.